vidispine/hull-tutorials/dev-to/kubernetes-dashboard-hull/04_rbac/README.md

 #### Specifying non-default static ServiceAccounts

-The other alternative is to create a completely static ServiceAccount name (without the `<chart-name>-<release-name>-` prefix) and use this for the pod(s).
+The other alternative is to create a completely static ServiceAccount name (without the `<release-name>-<chart-name>-` prefix) and use this for the pod(s).
 For this you do not need the `makefullname`/`_HT^` transformation of the pods `serviceAccountName` to use the name as is but you additionally need add the `staticName: true` property to the ServiceAccount objects definition as in this example:

 ```sh
 echo 'hull: